rbind/yutani/content/post/2017-10-26-post-to-medium.md

 ![](/images/2017-10-26-screenshot.png)

-After successfully upload the content to Medium, addin launches a web browser and jumps to the post:
+After successfully uploading the content to Medium, the addin launches a web browser and jumps to the post:

 ![](/images/2017-10-26-screenshot_medium.png)